bitcoin-sv/ts-sdk/docs/examples/EXAMPLE_VERIFYING_ROOTS.md

  * @interface ChainTracker
  * @function isValidRootForHeight - A method to verify the validity of a Merkle root
  *          for a given block height.
- * @function areValidRootsForHeights - A method to verify the validity of a set of Merkle roots
- *          given their corresponding block heights.
  *
  * @example
  * const chainTracker = {